emms-garcia/golang-playground/README.md

 # golang-playground

-Portfolio with several projects using the [Go Programming Language](https://go.dev/).
+Portfolio with projects using the [Go Programming Language](https://go.dev/).

 ## gin-api